MadhuraKulkarni0111/Master-thesis/feature_engineering/README.md

 ## Updating paths

 To run pipeline update the path to where your datasets are stored.
-This can be found in scripts/config.
+This can be found in scripts/config.py.

-"/Users/madhurakulkarni/Desktop/master_thesis/feature_engineering/data/Human_data.xlsx" <--- update this for input directory for datasets
+"/Users/madhurakulkarni/Desktop/master_thesis/feature_engineering/data/Human_data.xlsx"<- update this for input directory for datasets

-"TE_HCT116" <--- cell line under consideration

-"Human_HCT116"

-"/Users/madhurakulkarni/Desktop/master_thesis/feature_engineering/results/" <--- update this for output directory for results
+"/Users/madhurakulkarni/Desktop/master_thesis/feature_engineering/results/"<- update this for output directory for results

 ---